Landslide susceptibility#

 # rotate x labels

-ax.set_xticklabels(independent_vars, rotation=45, ha='right')
+ax.set_xticklabels(sigma_sorted.index, rotation=45, ha='right')

 fig.canvas.header_visible = False